gocodebox/lifterlms/.wordpress-org/readme/description.md

 #### **Save Big on your LMS with a Bundle**

-_Save money while unlocking the full potential of your LMS platform_
+_Save money while unlocking the full potential of your course building and LMS platform_

 + Level up your online course LMS website with our ecommerce, design, marketing technology, and automation tools with the [Universe Bundle][universe]
 + Add even more engagement and student transformation potential to your immersive training programs with our entire suite of products including advanced features used by the best teachers, experts, and coaches with the [Infinity Bundle][infinity]